HitKeep vs Plausible: Self-Hosted and EU Cloud Analytics Alternative

 That maturity still matters if your main buying reason is a hosted privacy analytics product.

-2. Search Console and richer attribution remain real advantages
+2. Richer attribution and custom properties remain real advantages

 3. The privacy-first brand is more established